memfault/interrupt/_posts/2020-07-21-building-drivers-on-zephyr.md

 ---
 title: "How to Build Drivers for Zephyr"
-description: "A guide on how to build custom drivers for hardware on Zephyr."
+description: "A guide on how to build custom drivers for hardware on the Zephyr RTOS using the Device Driver Model."
 image: /img/building-drivers-on-zephyr/cover.png
 author: jaredwolff
 ---